brather1ng/RePoE/docs/base_items.md

 - `visual_identity`: An object describing how items of this base are normally displayed in-game.
   * `id`: The id of the referenced visual identity in `ItemVisualIdentity.dat`.
   * `dds_file`: The path to the item's 2D-Art file.
+- `requirements`: An object containing the requirements to be able to equip the base items.
+  The object is either `null` (the base has no requirements from itself) or contains the fields `strength`, `dexterity`, `intelligence` and `level`.
+  The requirements are only base requirements.
+They may be modified by implicit/explicit modifiers (the level upwards to 80% of the highest mod level requirement, the attributes in either direction) or by socketed gems (upwards).
+The level requirement may also be overwritten for unique items.
+If present, `level` is identical to `drop_level`.
 - `properties`: An object describing the properties of the base.
 The properties vary from item to item, generally based on the base's item class.
   * `armour`, `evasion`, `energy_shield`: The base Armour, Evasion and Energy Shield values